 Material

-These days, most advanced pickleball paddles use carbon fiber in their construction.
+These days, most advanced pickleball paddles use raw carbon fiber in their construction.
 This is because it's super lightweight, as well as stiff and durable.
+Newer materials are coming onto the market, like titanium and Kevlar, but raw carbon still dominates and all the paddles on this list use it.

 Price

 With all the high-end materials and cutting-edge design going into pickleball paddles, it's no surprise that prices have increased.
-However, as I've shown in this list, there's no need to spend over $250 to get an elite-level paddle.
+The paddles on this list range from $180 to $280.

 What to consider when buying an advanced pickleball paddle